nchand26/project-3-viz-comrades/README.md

 **Questions Answered**
 As a part of this project, the questions we tried to answer through visualization are:
-- How many taxi trips do the popular taxi company's cabs make over the week?
+- How does the Trip Fare compare with the Trip Total for the entire week?
-- Is the Trip Fare positively correlated to the Trip Total?
+- Is the Trip Fare positively correlated to the Tip?
-- How do the tips relate to the Fare amount based on each taxi company?
+- How does the fare relate to the trip distance and duration?
+- For each community area, how do the top three taxi companies perform over the week?

 **Baseline Apporach**
 <br>The baseline approach followed to analyze and visualize these questions is as follows: